-Many would look at the healthy, happy generations that she created and say that she lived a successful life.
+Many would look at the healthy, happy generations she created and say she lived a successful life.
 She achieved the pinnacle of womanhood with her large family and smiling grandchildren.
-And she loved us all, oh so much.
+And she loved us all oh so much.

 But the life she lived wasn’t the life she wanted.
 She didn’t have the chance to do the things she dreamed of.
 Travel, adventure, exploration – those were her innermost desires.

 The Life and Times of My Grandmother

-My grandma was born in 1935, while America was still ravaged by the Great Depression.
+My grandma was born in 1935 while America was still ravaged by the Great Depression.
 She didn’t talk much about her childhood or her upbringing.
-I asked her about her mother once, and all she would say is “she was a lovely woman.”
+I asked about her mother once, and all she would say was, “she was a lovely woman.”

 Spiteful and malicious, unyielding in his cruelty, his home was an oppressive dictatorship.
 Even their basic needs, like toilet paper, would be questioned and rationed to an unbearable degree.

 My grandmother and her siblings were only allowed one square of toilet paper when they used the bathroom.
 If they dared use more, they were severely punished.

-Not all families were completely destitute during the depression.
+Not all families were entirely destitute during the depression.
 Our family was never wealthy, but her dad had a job, and they could afford basic necessities.
 Perhaps it was the stress of the times, where things like toilet paper were luxury commodities, hard to get a hold of.
-We know from our current struggles with COVID supply chain issues that toilet paper is one of the first things to be hoarded.
-However, his crazy toilet paper rule wasn’t limited to the heart of the depression.
-It lingered on through the economic boom of the 1940s and into the 1950s when she left the house for good.
-This wasn’t about money.
-It was about cruelty and control.
-He controlled the toilet paper because he could.
-And he controlled every other aspect of her life as well because he could.
+We know from our current struggles with COVID supply chain issues that toilet paper is among the first things to be hoarded.

+Women’s Options in the 1950s

 It was the early 1950s.
 The main goal for any young woman of the era was to get that ring.
 Find a man and settle into a life of marriage and homemaking.

-During this time, some women pushed boundaries and ignored the social conditioning of the time.
+During this time, some women pushed boundaries and ignored the social conditioning constantly reminding them of their place.
 These pioneer women should rightfully be celebrated, but we need to understand the intense pressure most women were under.
 There is no shame in following the cultural norms of the time, in not knowing that you had the option to do something different.
-Most women didn’t actually have the option.

-This was the case with my grandmother.
+As was the case with my grandmother.
 She saw her options very clearly.
 She could stay in an abusive household with her father or follow the social norms and get married.

 There was another, distant third option, which was to try to make it on her own.
 But at the time, women without means didn’t have a lot of career options.
 Branching out on her own would be an immense struggle, one that most women didn’t even attempt.